NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ghost Hunter.md

 Your connection to the Boneyard ensures that your blows strike true against spectral beings.

-Your weapon and unarmed attack Strikes against incorporeal creatures become magical.
-If they are already magical, they instead gain the effects of a [[Equipment/Ghost Touch|Ghost Touch]] property rune.
+Your weapon and unarmed Strikes against incorporeal creatures become magical.
+If they are already magical, they instead gain the effects of a _ghost touch_ property rune.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*